PastorGL/OneRing/CONFIG.md

 For the language object model, see [TaskDefinitionLanguage.java](./Commons/src/main/java/ash/nazg/config/tdl/TaskDefinitionLanguage.java), but the main form intended for human use isn't JSON but a simple non-sectioned .ini (or Java's .properties) file.
 We refer to this file as tasks.ini (or tasks.json).

 Let we explore its structure by an advanced example.
-(For non-advanced examples, search this repository tests resources, there are plenty of them.)
+(For less advanced examples, search this repository resources for test configurations, there are plenty of them.)

 ```properties
 spark.meta.distcp.wrap=both